e-t-u/rekill/README.md

 ...
 ```

 Currently, the program is guaranteed to work on Linux only.
+It may work in Windows and MacOS, but it is not extensively tested.

 Program is written with Rust and it requires the daily toolchain.

 ## --restart